monkeysuspp/mcmodpack/README.md

-# mcmodpack
+# thenstop's minecraft mod.
-All of my minecraft mods put into a single mod.
+# All of my minecraft mods put into a single mod.
+The mods included are as following: